 Causes of Dry Mouth

-Treatments of dry mouth depend on what it’s caused by:
+Treatments of dry mouth depend on what causes it:

-- Sickness – When we are ill, our bodies can be affected in a variety of ways.
+- Sickness – When we are ill, our bodies respond in a variety of ways.
 Depending on the illness, the symptoms can range from being mildly unpleasant to dangerous.
-One side effect that can be caused by being ill is having a dry mouth.
+One side effect illness can cause is dry mouth.

 - Medications – Many different medications can cause dry mouth.
 This can include different types of drugs in the following categories: blood pressure medication, antidepressants, antihistamines, sedatives and others.

-- Radiation therapy – You have been exposed to radiation there is a good chance your mouth may feel unusually dry.
+- Radiation therapy – If you have been exposed to radiation there is a good chance your mouth may feel unusually dry.
 It may also be a side effect of anti-nausea medicine to help with the effects of radiation.